Latent Knowledge-Guided Video Diffusion for Scientific Phenomena Generation from a Single Initial Frame: Experiments

-\textbf{Implement Details.} Apart from the pre-trained SVD, we use the pre-trained ViT-B/16 CLIP model for providing visual features.
-The network is trained with a learning rate of $2e-4$ using the SGD optimizer on the NVIDIA A100 GPUs.
-DDIM scheduler~\cite{song2020denoising} with sampling step $T=50$ is leveraged for sampling.
-The LoRA rank for fluid simulation phenomenon and true typhoon phenomenon are 4 and 8 respectively.
-The generated frame size is set as $512 \times 512$.
+\textbf{Implementation Details.} Our model leverages the pre-trained SVD, the pre-trained CogVideoX, and the CLIP ViT-B/16 image encoder for visual conditioning.
+Fine-tuning is performed using SGD with a learning rate of $2 \times 10^{-4}$ for 15 epochs on NVIDIA A100 GPUs.
+A DDIM sampler~\cite{song2020denoising} with 50 steps is used during inference.
+The LoRA adaptation rank is set to 4, and frames are generated at a resolution of $512 \times 512$.
+The MAE and OFP are trained separately with a learning rate of $1 \times 10^{-3}$, batch size 60, and for 50 epochs each.